OGBO/Getting_and_Cleaning_Data/README.md

 +The run_analysis.R script contains the R syntax which perform entire processing of the data starting with the downloading of the zip file though to the upload of the cleaned data:

 ## Code Book
++ Step 1
-+ Step 1 The data was downloaded as a zip file from the specified URL +It was then unzipped on my laptop into the working directory “~/UCI HAR Dataset”, that was previously designated as the current working directory in R Studio.
++ The data was downloaded as a zip file from the specified URL
++ It was then unzipped on my laptop into the working directory “~/UCI HAR Dataset”, that was previously designated as the current working directory in R Studio.
 + After reviewing the contents of the zip file and based upon the file descriptions listed in the README.txt file, the following txt files were read into R in order to carry out the project_coursework instructions:
 + README.txt – Glossary detailing contents of below files